Xilmi/Rotp-Fusion/README.md

 2024.12.01 (BR)
 - Fixed initial tech tree alignment when free tech are shown.
 - Fixed Design UI possible text overlap in foreign languages.
-- Production per Worker (Factory) is displayed when Alt is down (instead of Production - Net (Gross))
+- Production per Worker (Factory) is displayed when Shift is down (instead of Production - Net (Gross))
+- Help Update.

 2024.12.30 (BR)
 - Governor new advanced options to set when terraforming should be started.